Skip to main content

 This is a statutory offense in every state, designed to protect the public from individuals who lack the requisite education, training, and licensure to provide medical care.
 When a wellness coach crosses this line, they assume a level of liability for which they are neither insured nor qualified, potentially leading to severe legal consequences.

 The legal doctrine of “duty of care” is central to this distinction.
-A licensed physician has a legally recognized to their patients.
+A licensed physician has a legally recognized duty of care to their patients.
 This duty is established the moment a doctor-patient relationship is formed, and it requires the physician to adhere to the accepted standard of care for their specialty.

 A breach of this duty that results in harm can lead to a medical malpractice lawsuit.
 Wellness coaches, lacking a license, do not have the same legally defined duty of care.
 Their liability typically falls under general negligence principles.
 If a coach provides advice that could be construed as medical and it leads to harm, they could be found negligent for acting outside their scope of competence.